dantheand/programmable-keyboard/README.md

 ## My common use cases
 - Work in Google Docs a lot
-- Program in Pycharm
+- Code in Pycharm IDE
-- Common interfaces:
+- Work across different interfaces:
   - MacOS w/ programmable keyboard (main use case)
   - MacOS w/ laptop keyboard (when in meetings or traveling)
   - Windows w/ programmable keyboard (when on personal computer)